johnbender/jqm-rails/README.md

 ## Setup

 There are two ways to set up this application for development.
-The easiest is with [Vagrant](http://vagrantup.com) if you already have it installed.
+The easiest is with [Vagrant](http://vagrantup.com).
+You can install Vagrant by [downloading](http://downloads.vagrantup.com/tags/v1.0.3) and running the appropriate installation package.
+Alternatively you can use the traditional method of manual dependency management.

+### Vagrant

+Once Vagrant is installed using one of the downloaded packages open up your terminal and issue the following

-    git clone github.com/repo/url.git
+    git clone git://github.com/johnbender/jqm-rails.git
+    cd jqm-rails
     vagrant up

+If the environment provisioning fails you can try again with

+    vagrant provision

+Assuming the environment provisioning succeeds your project directory will be available inside the VM at which point you can issue the following to enter the VM and start up the rails built in server.

     vagrant ssh
     cd /vagrant
+    # an `ls` will show your project directory here
     rails server

-At which point your app can be viewed at http://33.33.33.10:3000 from the host machine or on the network at http://$NETWORK_IP:4567.
+At this point your app can be viewed at http://33.33.33.10:3000 from the host machine or on the network at http://$NETWORK_IP:4567.

+### Manual Setup

-The second is to setup all the rails dependencies locally.
-If you happen to be running linux you can use the `script/provision.sh` file to install the package dependencies (_except_ ruby) including node.
+The alternative method is to setup Rails directly on your workstation.
+If you happen to be running Ubuntu you can use the `script/provision.sh` file to install the package dependencies (_except_ ruby) including node, but make sure to review the script to verify what will be installed on your system.

-    cd $PROJECT_DIR
+    cd jqm-rails
     bash script/provision.sh

-On other operating systems the development dependencies are left to the reader.
+Otherwise you'll need to install bundler and the bundled gems with:

+    cd jqm-rails
+    gem install bundler # or `sudo gem install bundler` bundle install --path=./.bundle

+This may fail to install if the sqlite3 development headers aren't available to compile the native extensions of the gem or if a compatible compiler isn't installed.
+Assuming success you can start up the application with:

+    bundle exec rails server

+Your application will be available at [http://localhost:3000/](http://localhost:3000)

 ## Notes